ROCm/rocSHMEM/docs/index.rst

 rocSHMEM documentation
 ****************************

-The ROCm OpenSHMEM (rocSHMEM) is an intra-kernel networking library that provides GPU-centric networking through an `OpenSHMEM-like <http://www.openshmem.org/site/>`_ interface.
-It simplifies application code complexity and enables finer communication and computation overlap than traditional host-driven networking. rocSHMEM uses a single symmetric heap (SHEAP) allocated to GPU memories.
-For more information, see :doc:`introduction`
+The ROCm OpenSHMEM (rocSHMEM) is an intra-kernel networking library that provides GPU-centric networking through an OpenSHMEM-like interface.
+It simplifies application code complexity and enables finer communication and computation overlap than traditional host-driven networking. rocSHMEM uses a single symmetric heap allocated to GPU memories.
+For more information, see :doc:`introduction`.

 The rocSHMEM public repository is located at `<https://github.com/ROCm/rocSHMEM>`_.